HAYDARKILIC/geometric_deep_learning/README.md

 - Qi, C. R., et al. (2017). *PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation.* CVPR.

 A complete, per-topic reference list is included at the end of each `theory.ipynb`.

-## Contributing

-Contributions, corrections, and exercise solutions are welcome.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License